chrishuck/Pinsert/README.md

 Prior to splitting the model, a Boolean Subtract operation should be performed to create the holes.
 The cylinder bodies that were created by the macro will be subtracted from the base body of the part.

+INSTALLATION:

+Copy the file Pinsert.FCMacro into the Macros folder of your choice.